 Raiftearaí, Antaine (Ó Reachtabhra, Antoine; Raftery, Anthony) (1799–1835), poet, was born in Cill Liadáin (Killedan) near Kiltimagh, Co.
 Mayo, son of a weaver from Co.
 Sligo; nothing else is known of his parents.
 Blinded by smallpox in childhood, and illiterate, he was helped by his father's employer, Frank Taaffe, for whom he was a household entertainer, until they fell out, allegedly because he killed a favourite horse.
 Raiftearaí became a wandering minstrel, spending most of his time in south Co.
 Galway in the Kilchreest, Gort, and Kiltartan area, where the strong farmers were his patrons, and where, it is said, he found the prevailing anti-British spirit congenial.
-Often destitute, his life was free of normal constraint: according to an enemy and poetic rival, Peatsaí Ó Callanáin (qv), he ‘went with’ a woman, Siobhán, and they had two children out of wedlock, one of whom, the boy, joined a travelling circus, while the girl was remembered as a famous drunk.
+Often destitute, his life was free of normal constraint: according to an enemy and poetic rival, Peatsaí Ó Callanáin (qv), he ‘went with’ a woman, Siobhán, and they had two children outside marriage, one of whom, the boy, joined a travelling circus, while the girl was remembered as a famous drunk.
 An exact date of death is not known.
 He is buried in Killeenin near Craughwell, Co.
 Galway, where Augusta Gregory (qv), his editor, Douglas Hyde (qv), and Edward Martyn (qv) erected a commemorative slab over his grave in 1900.

 There are fifty-one compositions attributed to Raftery.
 These include five songs and poems in praise of a variety of locations (‘An Leathbhaile’, ‘Béal Átha Ghártha’, Béal Átha na hAbhann’, ‘Cill Liadáin’, ‘Cnocán an Eanaigh’) and eight compositions in praise of a multiplicity of individuals, particularly tradesmen and politicians of local or national reputation (‘An Fíodóir’, ‘An Gréasaí’, ‘An tAthair Ó Dúshláine’, ‘Plancstaí an tSirideánaigh’, ‘Seán Mac Conraoi’, ‘Liam Ó Ceallaigh’, ‘Pádraig Ó Dónalláin’, ‘Seán Ó Branáin’).
 Not surprisingly there are several religious poems of exquisite spirituality and impressive theological and historical accuracy, including a treatise on repentance and death (‘Faoistin Raiftearaí’, ‘Agallamh Raiftearaí agus an Bháis’, ‘Achainí Raiftearaí ar Íosa Críost’, ‘An Táilliúir Drúisiúil’, ‘An Fhianaise Bhréagach’).
 There are two impressive poems concerning the effects of alcohol (‘An Pótaire ag moladh an Uisce Beatha’, ‘Caismirt an Phótaire leis an Uisce Beatha’).
 There are seven songs in praise of women, only a small number of which could be accurately described as love-songs (‘Máire Ní Eidhin’, ‘Máirín Staunton’, ‘Peigí Bláth na Scéimhe’, ‘Úna Ní Chatháin’, ‘Neansaí Walsh’, ‘Peigí Mitchell’, ‘Brídín Bhéasaí’).